 The peer review process will be initiated shortly.
-We strongly encourage that public comments on the approach of this peer review be submitted by June 1, 2020, in order to allow enough time for processing and consideration.
+We strongly encourage that public comments on the approach of this peer review be submitted by August 1, 2023, in order to allow enough time for processing and consideration.
 However, we will accept comments on the peer review plan throughout the SSA process.
-This SSA help will inform a five-year status review for grizzly bears in the lower-48 states.
-We must complete this five-year status review by March 31, 2021.